Napaea dioica L.

-Napaea dioica is a large and distinctive plant belonging to a monotypic genus that is endemic to the Midwest.
+Napaea dioica (glade mallow) is a large and distinctive plant belonging to a monotypic genus endemic to the Midwest.
 It is the only strictly dioecious species in the Malvaceae family that is native to the Western hemisphere, and it has no close relative living today.
 For these reasons, it appears that the species is quite old.
-Napaea dioica is threatened over much of its range, and in Minnesota, it survives locally and occurs primarily on alluvial terraces and floodplains.
-It was originally listed as a state endangered species in 1984, but was reclassified as threatened in 1996 based on a better understanding of its habitat preferences.
+Napaea dioica is threatened over much of its range; in Minnesota, it survives locally and occurs primarily on terrace forests and floodplains in the southeastern part of the state (The Blufflands, Rochester Plateau and Oak Savanna subsections).
+It was originally listed as a state endangered species in 1984 but was reclassified as threatened in 1996 based on a better understanding of its habitat preferences.

 Biology / Life History

 In Minnesota, N. dioica emerges in May and by late June is producing inflorescences.
 The large panicles of numerous showy white flowers are present in July and fruits are produced during August and September.
 Because the species is dioecious, both male plants and female plants must occur within the flight distance of the pollinator in order for fertile seeds to be produced.
 The specific pollinator species is not known.
 However the structure of the flowers is known to biologists as an “open design”, meaning that an insect with specialized feeding structures is not needed to effect pollination.
 It is likely any number of flying insects of suitable size may serve as pollinators.